bbc/lrud/README.md

 `boolean`

-To be used in conjunction with orientation to give a list of lists grid navigation
+To be used in conjunction with orientation to give a list of lists grid functionality

 ### Parent/child relationship